Subscribe to updates

 • Upgrading Infrastructure and Core Facilities: This includes upgrading the Panorama Room and Event Kitchen, reopening the Theatre Courtyard, improving toilet provision, installing 5G connectivity, and undertaking essential roof and glazing repairs.

-• Enhancing the Park and Family Offer: Planned improvements include a complete upgrade of the playground and skatepark, enhancements around the Boating Lake and Grove, improved landscaping, biodiversity, lighting, and accessibility, planning for a major park-wide restoration after 2030, refurbishing facilities, and reopening the Campsbourne Centre for community use.
+• Enhancing the Park and Family Offer: Planned improvements include a complete upgrade of the playground and skatepark, enhancements around the Boating Lake and Grove, improved landscaping, biodiversity, lighting, and accessibility, and planning for a major park-wide restoration after 2030.
+The reopening of the Campsbourne Centre for community use is also proposed.

-• Creating a Creative Campus: This involves developing new Creative Learning spaces, improving the BBC Transmitter Hall as a performance and rehearsal space, expanding the Creative Learning programme, increasing residency opportunities for artists, and delivering a community activity programme inspired by the site's heritage.
+• Creating a Creative Campus: This involves developing new Creative Learning spaces, improving the BBC Transmitter Hall as a performance and rehearsal space, expanding the Creative Learning programme, and increasing residency opportunities for artists.

-• Restoring Heritage and Developing Heritage Skills: Initiatives include establishing a London centre for heritage crafts training, delivering conservation works to priority areas, and using conservation projects as hands-on training opportunities.
+• Restoring Heritage and Developing Heritage Skills: Plans include establishing a London centre for heritage crafts training, delivering conservation works to priority areas, and using conservation projects for hands-on training.

-• Embedding Environmental Sustainability: This includes installing a sustainable urban drainage system, removing concrete bollards, installing low carbon technologies, working towards higher levels of compliance with the Green Events and Theatre Green Book standards, and continuing progress toward net-zero ambitions.
+• Embedding Environmental Sustainability: This objective focuses on installing a sustainable urban drainage system, removing concrete bollards, installing low carbon technologies, and working towards higher levels of compliance with Green Events and Theatre Green Book standards.

-• Strengthening Strategic Partnerships: The Trust aims to deepen collaboration with Haringey Council and partner organisations to support local employment, expand outreach and community programming, contribute to London Borough of Culture 2027, and work on inclusive local economy initiatives.
+• Strengthening Strategic Partnerships: The Trust aims to deepen collaboration with Haringey Council and other organisations to support local employment, expand outreach programmes, and contribute to initiatives like the London Borough of Culture 2027.

 Attendees